Case of Kondana: Plot

-On the way, Wilson’s colleague Subhash spots him and asks for a lift, which Wilson reluctantly agrees to.
+On the way, Wilson's colleague Subhash spots him and asks for a lift, which Wilson reluctantly agrees to.
 After getting dropped off, Subhash notices blood dripping from the car.
-He also recalls seeing Wilson in an anxious state and a large tank of petrol in the backseat.
+He also recalls Wilson being anxious and a large can of petrol in the backseat.
 Growing suspicious, he follows Wilson.

-Wilson reaches a remote field, unaware he's being followed by both Tyagaraj and Subhash.
-As Wilson prepares to burn Raju’s body, Subhash intervenes.
+Wilson reaches a remote field, unaware he's been followed by both Tyagaraj and Subhash.
+As Wilson prepares to burn Raju's body, Subhash intervenes.
 Wilson confesses everything, and Subhash agrees to keep it a secret.
 At that moment, Tyagaraj and his partner reveal themselves and confront both men.
 Although Wilson and Subhash try to explain, the two insist on reporting it formally.

 A physical altercation breaks out.
-During the scuffle, Wilson's petrol tank is knocked over.
+During the scuffle, Wilson's petrol can is knocked over.
 As tensions escalate, guns are drawn.
 A gunshot ignites the spilled petrol, causing a fire that kills Subhash, Tyagaraj, and his partner.
-Wilson survives, having been farther from the flames, and flees the scene.
+Wilson, having been farther from the flames, flees the scene.

-Back at the hospital, Raju’s wife arrives alone with their son, as she couldn't find Raju at the stall, only to lose him to the illness due to delayed treatment.
+Back at the hospital, Raju's wife arrives alone with their son, as she couldn't find Raju at the stall, only to lose him to the illness due to delayed treatment.

-Police quickly learn of the deaths of the three officers and Raju, including Lakshmi’s father.
-Enraged, Lakshmi swears to find and kill the perpetrator in the same spot, the same way they died.
-She launches a full-scale manhunt, assigning all officers to the investigation, including Wilson, whom she doesn't know is the killer.
-Wilson uses the opportunity to cover his tracks: erasing CCTV footage, destroying evidence, and tampering with Raju’s autopsy report to prevent identification.
+Police quickly learn of the deaths of the three police officers and Raju.
+Enraged, Lakshmi swears to kill the perpetrator in the same spot, the same way they died.
+She launches a full-scale manhunt, assigning all officers to the investigation, including Wilson.
+Wilson uses the opportunity to cover his tracks: erasing CCTV footage, destroying evidence, and tampering with Raju's autopsy report to prevent identification.

-Eventually, the police locate Raju’s wife.
-During questioning, they realize her account contradicts the autopsy.
+Eventually, the police locate Raju's wife.
+During questioning, they realise her account contradicts the autopsy report.
 Lakshmi grows suspicious of Wilson, who submitted the report.
-She checks his phone’s location history and sees he was at the scene.
+She checks his phone's location history and sees he was at the scene of her father's murder.
 Along with other clues, she confirms Wilson is the perpetrator.

-Meanwhile, guilt consumes Wilson after learning Raju’s son died.
+Meanwhile, guilt consumes Wilson after learning Raju's son died.
 After emotional conversations with his father and girlfriend, he decides to surrender.

-Lakshmi orders her officers to bring Wilson to the field where the others died.
-Despite Wilson’s pleas to confess, he’s beaten without mercy.
-Just as Lakshmi is about to execute him, Selvan’s brother and his gang attack.
-A fierce battle breaks out, leaving many dead.
-Lakshmi is wounded, and Selvan’s brother moves to kill her.
+Lakshmi orders her officers to bring Wilson to the field where the three policemen died.
+Despite Wilson's pleas, he's beaten without mercy.
+Just as Lakshmi is about to execute him, Selvan's brother and his gang attack.
+A fierce fight breaks out, leaving many dead.
+Lakshmi is wounded, and Selvan's brother moves to kill her.
 Injured but determined, Wilson rises and fights off the gang, killing the remaining members and saving Lakshmi.

 The movie ends with Wilson going to jail.